Miss J Durbin

 2. Music for Film

 3. World Music – Samba

 5. The Music Industry and managing a music event

 2. Extended Composition

 5. Marketing a Music Product

+Pupils in KS4 receive 5 hours of lessons over a fortnight.
 Pupils can take a Level 2 BTEC certificate in music, which is hugely popular with instruments such as the guitar, keyboard, bass guitar, drum kits and singers.
 The course combines elements of music performance and composition with the more vocational aspects of the music industry, such as managing events.
 Our recent show talent shows and concerts have been part organised by our current BTEC pupils and have proven to be highly successful, showcasing the best talent that Our Lady’s has to offer.
 The course is three years in duration, consisting of three coursework modules and one summer exam at the end of Year 11.
 This is a highly inclusive course and suitable for all pupils with a range of abilities on their instruments.

-Pupils who have taken ABRSM music exams (grades 3 – 5 standard) can take GCSE Music, which again incorporates elements of performance (30%), listening and appraising (40%) and composing music (30%).
+Pupils who have taken ABRSM music exams (grades 3 – 5 standard) can take Eduqas GCSE Music, which incorporates elements of performance (30%), listening and appraising (40%) and composing music (30%).
 The course is over two years and has two coursework modules consisting of solo and ensemble performance, along with two compositions and an exam at the end of year 11.
-Pupils who enjoy all genres of music but in particular classical are well suited to this course, allowing them to learn the theory of music as well as developing their performance and composition skills.
+Pupils who enjoy all genres of music but in particular classical and world music are well suited to this course, allowing them to learn the theory of music as well as developing their performance and composition skills.